 - 5. A predetermined portion of the annual return is used to provide a scholarship for one music student per year.
 The fund’s principal remains intact.

-- 6. The remainder of the annual return is reinvested in the named fund’s principal as a hedge against inflation and to generate growth.
+- 6. The remainder of the annual return is preserved as a hedge against inflation and to generate growth.

 - 7. The named fund continues to grow, ensuring future scholarship support.

 As you can see, the advantages of an endowed fund are many.
 A talented musician receives financial support.
 The Setnor School of Music is able to use the scholarship to recruit and retain top students.
 A steady revenue stream allows the school to plan for future needs.
 And the donor has created a living legacy.

 The example here is just one of the many ways endowment gifts can have an impact.
 In addition to scholarships, donors can endow faculty chairs or professorships or support academic programs, student activities, the library, athletics, or other programs or departments.